FabbyD/polypaint-server/README.md

 ```
 command: "message"
 ```
 The command key is used to tell Rails what to do. `"message"` tells it that the client is trying to send data to the server.
+It has nothing to do with the name of the channel whatsoever.
+Possible values for this field are:

+- `"subcribe"`
+- `"message"`
+- And maybe others I am not aware of.

 ```
 identifier: "{ \"channel\": \"ChatroomChannel\" }"